ValeLang/Vale/docs/concurrency/VirtualThreadsPrototype.md

 This is just a prototype, and we'll be simulating it with an existing native language that supports async, such as Rust or Zig.

 This won't involve modifying any compilers.
 If it works, this will later be added to the Vale compiler (not as part of this project).
+Long-term, this mechanism could very well be added to other languages.

 # Steps